ellagrady/C4GitWorkshop/README.md

 - `hello_world.py`: Prints "Hello, World!" to the console.
 - `calculator.py`: A simple calculator for basic arithmetic operations.
 - `requirements.txt`: Lists the required Python packages.
-- `.gitignore`: Specifies files that Git should ignore.

 ## Running the Scripts